-Hiring managers are also more likely to ask female candidates about parental plans and responsibilities, and while discriminating against parents and pregnant people is illegal, asking questions about a candidate’s parental status technically isn’t illegal.
+Hiring managers are also more likely to ask female candidates about parental plans and responsibilities.
+While discriminating against parents and pregnant people is illegal, asking questions about a candidate’s parental status technically isn’t illegal.

 Hiring Managers Are Unconsciously Gender Biased

-One study found that when candidates were assessed separately by individual hiring managers, 51% of managers were influenced by the candidate’s gender and selected the under-performing candidate.
+One study found that when candidates were assessed separately by individual hiring managers, 51 percent of managers were influenced by the candidate’s gender and selected the under-performing candidate.
 However, when candidates were evaluated by a hiring team together, gender didn’t affect their decision, they simply hired the highest performing candidate.

 Additionally, during the interview, hiring managers tend to ask more targeted questions about a female candidate’s leadership abilities and unconsciously prefer more masculine leadership styles.

-Gender Bias Can Influence Mentors & Mentoring Opportunities
+Gender Bias Can Influence Mentors and Mentoring Opportunities

 Compensation and Rewards Reflect Gender Bias